PorticoEstate/PorticoEstate/phpgwapi/doc/README.md

 PorticoEstate is a web based groupware application framework (API), for writing applications.
-Integrated applications such as email, calendar, todo list, address book, and file manager are included.
+Integrated applications such as email, calendar, helpdesk, address book, rental management and facilities management is included.

 ### Overview of application writing

-[We have attempted to make writing application for PorticoEstate as painless as possible.
-We hope any pain and suffering is cause by making your application work, but not dealing with PorticoEstate itself.]{style="font-family:'Times New Roman'"}
+We have attempted to make writing application for PorticoEstate as painless as possible.
+We hope any pain and suffering is cause by making your application work, but not dealing with PorticoEstate itself.

 ### What does the PorticoEstate API provide?